Datadog (NASDAQ:DDOG) Updates FY 2021 Earnings Guidance

-Datadog (NASDAQ:DDOG) updated its FY 2021 earnings guidance on Thursday.
+Datadog (NASDAQ:DDOG) issued an update on its FY 2021 earnings guidance on Thursday morning.
 The company provided earnings per share guidance of $0.260-$0.280 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.160.
-The company issued revenue guidance of $938 million-$944 million, compared to the consensus revenue estimate of $886.16 million.Datadog also updated its FY21 guidance to $0.26-$0.28 EPS.
+The company issued revenue guidance of $938 million-$944 million, compared to the consensus revenue estimate of $886.16 million.Datadog also updated its Q3 2021 guidance to $0.050-$0.060 EPS.

-Several research firms recently issued reports on DDOG.
-Rosenblatt Securities upped their price objective on shares of Datadog from $97.00 to $120.00 and gave the stock a neutral rating in a report on Friday. began coverage on shares of Datadog in a report on Thursday, July 8th.
-They set a buy rating and a $138.00 price objective for the company.
-Jefferies Financial Group decreased their price objective on shares of Datadog from $120.00 to $105.00 and set a buy rating for the company in a report on Tuesday, May 18th.
-They noted that the move was a valuation call.
-The Goldman Sachs Group increased their price target on shares of Datadog from $124.00 to $142.00 and gave the company a buy rating in a report on Friday.
-Finally, assumed coverage on shares of Datadog in a report on Thursday, July 8th.
-They issued a buy rating and a $138.00 price target for the company.
-Two research analysts have rated the stock with a sell rating, seven have issued a hold rating and fourteen have given a buy rating to the company.
-The company currently has a consensus rating of Buy and a consensus target price of $129.33.
+Datadog (NASDAQ:DDOG) last announced its quarterly earnings data on Thursday, August 5th.
+The company reported ($0.02) EPS for the quarter, meeting the consensus estimate of ($0.02).
+The business had revenue of $233.50 million during the quarter, compared to analysts’ expectations of $212.44 million.
+Datadog had a negative net margin of 7.03% and a negative return on equity of 3.14%.
+The business’s quarterly revenue was up 66.8% compared to the same quarter last year.
+During the same period in the previous year, the business posted $0.05 EPS.
+As a group, equities research analysts forecast that Datadog will post -0.11 EPS for the current year.

-In other Datadog news, CEO Olivier Pomel sold 90,920 shares of the firm’s stock in a transaction dated Wednesday, August 4th.
-The shares were sold at an average price of $114.89, for a total value of $10,445,798.80.
-Following the completion of the sale, the chief executive officer now owns 336,809 shares in the company, valued at approximately $38,695,986.01.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, Director Julie Richardson sold 3,126 shares of the firm’s stock in a transaction dated Thursday, May 13th.
-The shares were sold at an average price of $77.99, for a total transaction of $243,796.74.
-Following the completion of the sale, the director now owns 5,427 shares of the company’s stock, valued at approximately $423,251.73.
+In other news, insider Alexis Le-Quoc sold 36,320 shares of the business’s stock in a transaction dated Thursday, August 12th.
+The shares were sold at an average price of $130.43, for a total transaction of $4,737,217.60.
+The sale was disclosed in a legal filing with the SEC, which is available at this hyperlink.
+Also, Director Shardul Shah sold 6,859 shares of the business’s stock in a transaction dated Monday, August 9th.
+The shares were sold at an average price of $130.07, for a total transaction of $892,150.13.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 276,729 shares of company stock valued at $29,132,164 in the last quarter.
-20.23% of the stock is currently owned by corporate insiders.
+Insiders have sold 955,208 shares of company stock valued at $117,577,401 in the last ninety days.
+Insiders own 20.23% of the company’s stock.

 About Datadog